 What should you do if you have a poor or bad credit score?
 Although it may take time, you can improve your credit score!
 A good starting point is to apply for a credit card to demonstrate to potential lenders your ability to make all of your payments on time.
 You'll be able to build credit, practice good credit card habits, and prove your creditworthiness over time.
 However, you may need to settle for a "less-than-average" credit card.

-If you are looking to build your credit, an unsecured credit card for you may be the Reflex Mastercard®.
+If you are looking to build your credit, an unsecured credit card for you may be the First Digital Mastercard®.
 Consider this card a "gateway" to getting approved for other credit cards in the future that offer rewards and other benefits.
 You can apply for this card here!

 If your credit score is below 580, you may need to apply for a secured credit card.
 This is a type of credit card that requires a cash deposit as collateral.
-One excellent secured credit card to consider is the Platinum Secured from Capital One.
-A minimum deposit of $49, $99 or $200 is required and it provides the path to an unsecured credit card.
+One excellent secured credit card to consider is the First Latitude Select Mastercard® Secured Credit Card.
+A minimum deposit is required and it provides the path to an unsecured credit card.
 You can apply for this card here!

 If you currently have a credit card balance, feel free to use our Credit Card Calculator.
 It will determine how long it will take to pay off your balance based upon your monthly payment amount or the monthly amount required to pay your balance off within the selected number of months.